About ActSmall · Water

 The site is map-first.
 Every other page exists to point you at the map, or to explain what the map is doing.

 - Drinking-water access — WHO/UNICEF Joint Monitoring Programme (JMP), latest release.
 We display the gap (100% − safely-managed coverage).
-Pulled from Our World in Data on a 15-minute refresh schedule.
+Pulled from Our World in Data on a daily refresh schedule.

 - Freshwater stress (SDG 6.4.2) — FAO AQUASTAT / UN-Water: withdrawals as a share of available renewable resources.

-- Live water-related disasters — GDACS (UN OCHA + JRC).
-Floods, droughts, and tropical cyclones, refreshed every 15 minutes.
+- Water-related disasters — GDACS (UN OCHA + JRC).
+Floods, droughts, and tropical cyclones, refreshed daily.

-- Real-time US water-quality gauges — USGS NWIS Instantaneous Values (public domain): pH, dissolved oxygen, turbidity, specific conductance, water temperature.
-Refreshed every 15 minutes from all 22 USGS HUC2 hydrologic regions.
+- US water-quality gauges — USGS NWIS Instantaneous Values (public domain): pH, dissolved oxygen, turbidity, specific conductance, water temperature.
+Refreshed daily from all 22 USGS HUC2 hydrologic regions.

 - Public drinking-water taps — OpenStreetMap via the Overpass API, on demand for the current map view (ODbL).